 Try to plan ahead as best you can for dining out.
-If this will count as one of your DIY meals on the South Beach Diet, make sure you know how many servings of Lean Proteins, Healthy Fats, Good Carbs and Vegetables to aim for in your meal out so you can keep an eye on portion sizes once you get there.
+If this will count as one of your DIY meals on the South Beach Diet, make sure you know how many servings of Proteins, Healthy Fats, Good Carbs and Vegetables to aim for in your meal out so you can keep an eye on portion sizes once you get there.

 4. Don’t show up starving.